vectorgrp/sil-kit/docs/api/services/lin.rst

 3. When using |SendFrameHeader|, the transmission is initiated by sending the header.
 The node (either master or slave) configured with
    |LinFrameResponseMode_Tx| will provide the response.
 The actual payload and frame settings are
-   provided by the Tx buffer of the responing LIN node.
+   provided by the TX buffer of the responding LIN node.
 The following example also assumes that a slave is configured as seen in :ref:`Initialization<sec:lin-initialization>`::

         // Slave: